 cognitix Threat Defender adds a new type of action to the policy rule language to add the source or destination IP/MAC address of a flow to a dynamic network object.
 These dynamic network objects can then be used to match the source and destination of flows in other rules to dynamically apply policies to all traffic of a device depending on the behavior of that device.
 This allows for automatically safeguarding the network without the need to manually maintain long, unordered network object lists.

-In combination with the correlation engine, the dynamic network objects allow you to react to changing, unwanted or suspicious behavior by enforcing policies that are applied to all the flows generated by certain hosts and not just to individual flows.
+In combination with the Behavior-based Correlation engine, the dynamic network objects allow you to react to changing, unwanted or suspicious behavior by enforcing policies that are applied to all the flows generated by certain hosts and not just to individual flows.

 Dynamic network objects can be global (available for all rules) or be defined and used within a correlation scenario for individual hosts or groups of hosts.

 Using dynamic network objects, you can for example: